 How quickly are the IVF we bolus our patients extravasted into the interstitium?

-First of all, just because you give a patient a liter of fluids does not mean that those 1000cc of your fluid of choice, plasma-lyte, lactated ringers, or 0.9% NaCl are going to stay in the intravascular space.
+First of all, just because you give a patient a liter of fluids does not mean that 1000cc of your fluid of choice, plasma-lyte, lactated ringers, or 0.9% NaCl will stay in the intravascular space.
 I will defer to more expert physiologists to explain the integrity of the endothelium and how the glycocalyx gets angry during sepsis at this time.
-What we do know, if that if you or I, healthy people (in theory) receive a liter of fluid.
+What we do know is that if you or I, healthy people (in theory), receive a liter of fluid.
 I clarify, healthy people, because if these are the data for healthy people, then you KNOW it’s going to be worse for the critically ill who we take care of.

-Lobo et al. found that “68% of the saline infused had escaped into the extravascular fluid compartment at 1 hr” when their team provided 1L of 0.9% NaCl over 1 hour to health volunteers.
-Take a second to think about this as it is important.
-This means that what stated in the blood vessels was ONLY 32%.
-ONLY 32%.
+Lobo et al. found that “68% of the saline-infused had escaped into the extravascular fluid compartment at 1 hr” when their team provided 1L of 0.9% NaCl over 1 hour to health volunteers.
+Take a second to think about this, as it is important.
+This means that what was stated in the blood vessels was ONLY 32%.
 The rest would be doing absolutely nothing to benefit our patients.

-Now that we have an idea of how much fluid stays in the intravascular space at around one hour, do we have any data to teach us how much hangs around in the intravascular space?
+Now that we have an idea of how much fluid stays in the intravascular space for around one hour, do we have any data to teach us how much hangs around?

 What is Fluid Responsiveness?